FaisalHammad1999/futureproofwiki/Installing-Python.md

 - Run `pyenv rehash` to update pyenv with your new settings.
 - Confirm success by running `python --version`

-_Note: if you have previously installed Python on your machine this may override pyenv-win and so you might have to [uninstall this before continuing](https://www.educative.io/edpresso/how-to-uninstall-python)._
+_Note: if you have previously installed Python on your machine this may override pyenv-win and so you might have to [uninstall this before pyenv will work](https://www.educative.io/edpresso/how-to-uninstall-python)._